nithinmurali/pywit/README.md

 	access_token = 'MY_ACCESS_TOKEN'

   # GET /message to extract intent and entities from user request
-	response = wit.message('turn on the lights in the kitchen', access_token) print('/message -> {}'.format(response))
+	response = wit.message(access_token, 'turn on the lights in the kitchen') print('/message -> {}'.format(response))
 ```